giyu51/zabbix-graphs-bottleneck-classification/README.md

 I would like to express my gratitude to the following libraries and frameworks for their valuable contributions to this project:
 - TensorFlow: for providing powerful tools and resources for deep learning and neural network training.
 - Matplotlib: for enabling the visualization and plotting of data in a clear and intuitive manner.
+- Keras: for its user-friendly and efficient interface to build and train deep learning models.
+Its seamless integration with TensorFlow has greatly simplified the development process and allowed for rapid experimentation and prototyping.

 Their dedication to open-source development and continuous improvement has greatly facilitated the creation of this project.